 Tony is a professional skateboarder, and is the most influential skateboarder of all time.
 He has been a professional skateboarder since 1982 and has since spread skateboarding’s popularity worldwide through innovative corporate partnerships.
 Throughout his career, Hawk has made numerous appearances in films, other media, and his own series of video games.
 He has also been involved in various philanthropic activities, including his own Tony Hawk Foundation.
 In 2013 Tony visited Skateistan Cambodia, and in early 2014 the Tony Hawk Foundation committed four years of support to Skateistan.

-CEO -The Impossible Project
+Board Advisor -The Impossible Project

 Skateboard Industry Expert